 Even though many people call this an astronomical clock, it is just a clock.
-The clock reminds of an episode of the Thirty Years’ War, when people of Brno ended a siege by pretending a wrong time of day.
-Every day at 11:00 am a marble emerges from one of four openings and can be…
+The clock refers to an episode of the Thirty Years’ War when the people of Brno ended a siege by pretending a wrong time of day.

-If one dare to look through open doors of buildings built in 19th century one often get awarded by seeing wonderful ceilings and staircases.
-For example I saw this wonderful ceiling behind a door in Brno, Czech Republic.
+If one dares to look through open doors of buildings built in the 19th-century, one often get awarded by seeing wonderful ceilings and staircases.
+For example, I saw this wonderful ceiling behind a door in Brno, Czech Republic.

 Some facades I came across near the railway station of Brno.
 In cities with railway stations built around 1900 one can see a lot of fascinating architecture near these stations.
 Therefore I love to stroll around these quarters and to take photos like these ones.